Peaks of Otter: Activities

 The primary activity at Peaks of Otter is hiking.
 There are three main peaks: Flat Top, Sharp Top, and Harkening Hill in order from highest peak altitude to lowest peak altitude.
 Flat Top is the tallest, and Harkening Hill is the smallest.
 Sharp Top is the most famous hike with its spectacular 360° view at the top.
 There is also a separate cliff formation on the other side of Sharp Top called Buzzard's Roost, which also has good views.
 For those who cannot hike 1.5 mile and 1,300 ft elevation gain trail up to the top of Sharp Top, there is a shuttle service that people up to within a 15-minute walk from the top.
 Combined within the three peaks is a little over 12 miles of hiking and extra attractions along the way.
 There is a flat, one-mile paved trail around Abbott Lake along with a 1.6-mile-loop trail to a waterfall roughly 2 miles north on the Blue Ridge Parkway.
 Johnson Farm is a historically restored site along one of the side trails towards Harkening Hill.
 The house and outbuildings are preserved in their 1930s form along with gardens and a small orchard.
 Visitors can take free tours of the farmhouse from June–September.
 From June–October the National Park Service provides various Ranger programs.
 There is also a small visitor center run by the National Park Service.

 Lodging includes the Peaks of Otter Lodge and the Peaks of Otter campground.
 There is also a large picnic area with outdoor grills.

 From atop the peaks, the nearbytown of Bedford can be seen.
 On the summit of the far side of Sharp Top is the site where a B-25 bomber crashed into the mountain during a training exercise during World War II.
 The wreckage was never removed, as it was too heavy and the side of the mountain was too steep to retrieve it.
 There is a small memorial on a rock at the top of the site, but the majority of the plane can still be found along the mountain.
 A bigger, more recent D-Day Memorial is located in Bedford.
-You can also visit orchards and vineyards of the descendants of the Johnson and Gross families, who have been living in the area since the late 1800s.